Illia Kovtun: 2022

 Due to the ongoing war, Kovtun did not return to Ukraine.
 His team was given shelter by gymnastics clubs in European countries where they could train in exile and prepare for future competitions.
 For the first couple of days, the refugees were hosted by Blau-Weiss Buchholz, a German club, before they spent the next two months in the Palestra Ginnastica Ferrara in Italy.
 From their temporary training places the team participated in national and international competitions.
 Kovtun competed several times for the Monaco gymnastics club in the French league.
-In the middle of June 2022, the group of about 15 people including coaches and few family members moved to a gym in Croatia.
+In the middle of June 2022, the group of about 15 people including coaches and few family members moved to a gym in Osijek, Croatia.

 In August Kovtun competed at the European Championships.
 On the first day of competition he finished eleventh in the all-around and helped Ukraine finish ninth as a team during qualifications.
 Although they didn't qualify for the team final they qualified a whole team to compete at the upcoming World Championships.
 Individually Kovtun qualified for the floor exercise and parallel bars finals.
 During the floor exercise final Kovtun finished fifth.
 During the parallel bars final Kovtun recorded the highest score, a 15.333, but lost a tie-break to Joe Fraser of the United Kingdom and took home the silver medal.
 At the Szombathely Challenge Cup Kovtun earned gold on both floor exercise and parallel bars.

 In late October through early November Kovtun competed at the World Championships.
 While there he qualified to the all-around final and was the first reserve for the parallel bars final.
 He finished seventh in the all-around.
 He next competed at the Arthur Gander Memorial where he placed first in the four-event all-around despite a rough start on floor exercise.

 2023

 Kovtun competed at the World Cups in Cottbus, Doha, and Baku.
 He won gold on parallel bars in Cottbus and Doha and silver in Baku behind Carlos Yulo.
 Additionally he won silver on floor exercise behind Milad Karimi in Baku.
+At the European Championships Kovtun became the European Champion on parallel bars, which is his first major title in his senior career.
+Additionally he won bronze in the all-around and on horizontal bar.
+At the Cairo World Cup Kovtun won gold on floor exercise, parallel bars, and horizontal bar and picked up bronze on pommel horse.

+In October Kovtun competed at the 2023 World Championships alongside Nazar Chepurnyi, Igor Radivilov, Radomyr Stelmakh, and Oleg Verniaiev.
+During qualifications they finished twelfth as a team and qualified a full team to the 2024 Olympic Games.
+Individually Kovtun qualified to the all-around and parallel bar finals.
+During the all-around final Kovtun finished second behind reigning World Champion Daiki Hashimoto.
+In winning the silver medal, Kovtun set the record for Ukraine's highest all-around placement at the World Championships, beating the record Verniaiev set in 2019 and Kovtun himself matched in 2021.
+During the parallel bars final Kovtun finished fifth.